-Next to Veterans Memorial Stadium is the newly renovated Riddle-Pace Field, home of the Trojans baseball team.
-The facility includes the Lott Baseball Complex that houses coaches' offices, locker rooms, meeting rooms and covered practice facilities.
+Next to Veterans Memorial Stadium Riddle-Pace Field, home of the Trojans baseball team.
+The facility includes the Lott Baseball Complex, which houses coach's offices, locker rooms, meeting rooms and covered practice facilities.
 Recent stadium renovations included the addition of an artificial turf playing surface, a 30-foot wall in right field and a new scoreboard that includes video replay capabilities.